trueos/trueos-docs/trueos-handbook/introduction.rst

   with older Broadcom wifi chipsets.
 Please browse the FreeBSD `hardware notes <https://www.freebsd.org/releases/11.0R/hardware.html>`_ to see detailed notes about supported hardware in FreeBSD/|trueos|.

+Additional information about these issues can be viewed in the various communication channels listed in :ref:`Finding Help` section of this handbook.